EminAbdullayev1998/Samar-Website-Template/README.md

 # Samar-Website-Template
-This repor is Samar Website Template
+## This repo is Samar Website Template